 Ecology adopted the revised Sediment Management Standards rule on February 22, 2013.
-The new rule will become effective on September 1, 2013.
+The new rule became effective on September 1, 2013.

 The adopted amendments:

-Regional Background.
 Establishing Regional Background for sediment in select embayments in Puget Sound.
 A key provision in the 2013 SMS rule is the concept of regional background in sediment and establishing regional background is a high priority for Ecology.
-Regional background will be used to determine the upper cap for sediment cleanup levels, inform cleanup decisions, and identify potential areas of sediment contamination that may require cleanup.
-Learn more about Ecology’s efforts to establish regional background.
+Regional background can be used to determine the upper cap for sediment cleanup levels if it is established as the cleanup screening level, inform cleanup decisions, and identify potential areas of sediment contamination that may require cleanup.

 Other Links of Interest